wangxiaoyunanne/docs/source/hive_geolocation.html.md

 ### Research Potential

-Further research is required to study Geolocation's dynamic parallelism pattern, it's memory access behavior, compute resource utilization, implementation details (API and core) and load balancing startegies for dynamic parallelism on the GPUs.
+Further research is required to study Geolocation's dynamic parallelism pattern, it's memory access behavior, compute resource utilization, implementation details (API and core) and load balancing strategies for dynamic parallelism on the GPUs.
 Studying and understanding this pattern can allow us to create a more generalized approach for load balancing `parallel -> serial -> parallel` type of problems.
-It further invokes the question of studying when dynamic parallelism is better than mapping an alogirthm to a more conventional static approach (if possible).
+It further invokes the question of studying when dynamic parallelism is better than mapping an algorithm to a more conventional static approach (if possible).